 83 As described in Kim, Kim, Shin and Lee (2011) Public-Private Partnership Infrastructure Projects: Case Studies from the Republic of Korea, Volume 1: Institutional Arrangements and Performance.

-Source: Based on Hodges and Dellacha (2007) Unsolicited Infrastructure Proposals: How Some Countries Introduce Competition and Transparency.
+84 Hodges and Dellacha (2007) describe the benefits and risks of doing so in Unsolicited Infrastructure Proposals: How Some Countries Introduce Competition and Transparency.